 ComfortDelGro strives to reduce our environmental impact caused by emissions through various measures, policies, and initiatives.
 This includes, but is not limited to, measures taken to electrify our fleet, improve energy efficiency and invest in clean, renewable energy.
-In 2022, our emissions reduction targets have been validated by the SBTi, reflecting our firm commitment and our decarbonisation efforts in mitigating and adapting to climate change.
+In 2022, our emissions reduction have been validated by the SBTi, reflecting our firm commitment and our decarbonisation efforts in mitigating and adapting to climate change.
 These targets are consistent with the reductions required to limit global warming to 1.5°C above pre-industrial levels, the most ambitious goal of the Paris Agreement.

 In July 2022, we published our inaugural TCFD report that identified the physical and transition climate risks and opportunities that are relevant to our businesses.
 In preparation of this report, a groupwide climate-risk assessment and climate-scenario analysis was undertaken to understand the physical and transition risks and opportunities presented by climate change, for the regions where ComfortDelGro's operations and assets are located.
-Using 2019 as the baseline year, the potential impacts of these risks and opportunities on ComfortDelGro were identified.
-As we continue to refine our understanding of risks and opportunities presented by climate change, we will strive to integrate them into ComfortDelGro's overarching sustainability strategy and implement this into the operations of respective business units for effective management of relevant climate-related risks and opportunities.
+Using 2019 as the baseline year, the potential impacts of these risks and opportunities presented by climate change, we will strive to integrate them into ComfortDelGro's overarching sustainability strategy and implement this into the operations of respective business units for effective management of relevant climate-related risks and opportunities.
 For more information, please refer to our 2022 TCFD report here.